W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

 ```
 # Privilege Escalation to Matthew

 While enumerating the system we can see two users (other than root) Matthew & ZoneMinder.
-After looking around I find a backup directory containing a zip file which is containts SQL backup file:
+After looking around I found a backup directory containing a zip file which is contains SQL backup file:

 * **Path:**  /var/www/html/craft/storage/backups
 We transfer the file to our machine for inspection: